cavestruz/cavestruz.github.io/_pages/about.md

 ---
 permalink: /
-title: "Avestruz Lab for Computational Cosmology and Astrophysics"
+title: "About"
-excerpt: "About me"
+excerpt: "About ALCCA"
 author_profile: true
 redirect_from:
   - /about/